FAIRmat-NFDI/nomad-docs/docs/examples/computational_data/basics.md

     </label>
 </div>

 The extracted (meta)data are stored within a structured schema&mdash;the NOMAD [Metainfo](../../reference/glossary.md#metainfo)&mdash;to provide context for each quantity, enabling interoperability and comparison between, e.g., simulation software.
-The Metainfo is constructed from [Sections and Subsections](../../reference/glossary.md#section-and-subsection) and [Quantities](../../reference/glossary.md#quantity), which can be conveniently browsed by users with the [Metinfo Browser](https://nomad-lab.eu/prod/v1/gui/analyze/metainfo){:target="_blank"}:
+The Metainfo is constructed from [Sections and Subsections](../../reference/glossary.md#section-and-subsection) and [Quantities](../../reference/glossary.md#quantity), which can be conveniently browsed by users with the [Metinfo Browser](https://nomad-lab.eu/prod/v1/gui/analyze/metainfo){:target="_blank" rel="noopener"}:

 <div class="click-zoom">
     <label>